Kitware/iMSTK/Docs/source/documentation.rst

 can be optionally build.
 Set :code:`BUILD_EXAMPLES` to ON the examples needs to be built.

-**Virtual Reality Support**

-iMSTK can optionally display the render frames to the HMD instead of the default 2D screen.
-In order to enable VR via openVR, set :code:`iMSTK_ENABLE_VR` to ON.

 **Audio Support**

 iMSTK has the ability to play audio streams at runtime.
 In order to